Table of Contents

 Accommodation for solo travel in Malaysia

 Hostels are the ideal accommodation for women travelling alone in Malaysia.
 They’re cheap, cheerful, safe and an excellent way to make friends.

 - Hostels: stay at Sunshine Bedz in Kuala Lumpur for a comfy, social hostel and La Vista @ Regalia Residence for a boujee rooftop pool hostel!
 In Penang, stay at EZ Social or The Frame.
 Brownstone is the best hostel in Ipoh.

-- Budget-friendly hotels: I recommend Hotel Aman in Kuala Lumpur, Savv Hotel or Carnarvon House in Penang, and Jindagu Hotel in Ipoh.
+- Budget-friendly hotels: I recommend Hotel Aman in Kuala Lumpur, Savv Hotel or Carnarvon House in Penang, and Jindagu Hotel or M Boutique in Ipoh.

 - Splash-out hotels: don’t miss The Face Suites in KL for an infinity pool with views of the Petronas Towers.
 The Blue Mansion is an excellent treat for visiting Penang.

 How to dress for solo female travel in Malaysia

 Cover shoulders and legs when travelling in rural regions or visiting spiritual places.
 Female travellers to Malaysia should pack a sarong to quickly cover up when unsure how to dress.